BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 271 ---

-17.1.2015 EN Official Journal of the European Union L 12/271

 |Country s|rs — Ratio of persons affected by the mass acci­ dent in country s|
 |---|---|